Am I Done? Predicting Action Progress in Videos: Related Work

-Orthogonal approaches to ours, that implicitly model action progress cues can be found in action anticipation \cite{shugao2016fast,aliakbarian2017encouraging,uva2016online,hoai2014ed} and completion \cite{damen2016rgbc,xiong2017pursuit,yuan2017temporal,zhao2017temporal,soran2015gnma}.
+Orthogonal approaches to ours, that implicitly model action progress cues can be found in action anticipation \cite{shugao2016fast,aliakbarian2017encouraging,uva2016online,hoai2014ed} and completion \cite{damen2016rgbc,xiong2017pursuit,yuan2017temporal,zhao2017temporal,soran2015gnma,Heidarivincheh2018ActionCA,heidarivincheh2019weakly}.
 The former aims at predicting actions before they start or as soon as possible after their beginning, the latter instead binarizes the problem by predicting if an ongoing action is finished or not.
 Early event detection was first proposed by Hoai \etal \cite{hoai2014ed}.
 In \cite{hoai2014ed}, a method based on Structured Output SVM is proposed to perform early detection of video events.
 To this end, they introduce a score function of class confidences that has a higher value on partially observed actions.
 In \cite{kong2017deep}, the same task is tackled using a very fast deep network.
 Interestingly, the authors noted that the predictability of an action can be very different, from instantly to lately predictable.
 In \cite{shugao2016fast} an LSTM is used to obtain a temporally increasing confidence to discriminate between similar actions in early stages while Aliakbarian \etal \cite{aliakbarian2017encouraging} combine action and context aware features to make predictions when a very small percentage of the action is observed.
 In \cite{damen2016rgbc} RGB-D data is used to discriminate between complete and incomplete actions and \cite{soran2015gnma} tries to detect missing sub activities to timely remind them to the user.
+More recently, Heidarivincheh \etal \cite{Heidarivincheh2018ActionCA} presented an LSTM-based architecture which is able to predict the frame's relative position of the completion moment by either classification or regression.
+This problem was also further addressed by the same authors in a weakly supervised setting \cite{heidarivincheh2019weakly}.